harrisondnash/Election_Analysis/README.md

 4. Percentage of votes per candidate per state
 5. Winner!
 6. How many people went to the polls per county
-7. What percentile of the county per capita went to the polls
+7. What capita percentile went to the polls
 8. The county with the largest voter turnout

 ## Election Audit Results